KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/04_claiming/04_presentation_creation.md

 id: presentation-creation
 title: Present a Credential
 ---

-import CodeBlock from '@theme/CodeBlock';
+import TsJsBlock from '@site/src/components/TsJsBlock';

-import CreatePresentation from '!!raw-loader!@site/code_examples/core_features/claiming/04_create_presentation.ts';
+import CreatePresentationTs from '!!raw-loader!@site/code_examples/core_features/claiming/04_create_presentation.ts';
+import CreatePresentationJs from '!!raw-loader!@site/code_examples/core_features/_js/claiming/04_create_presentation.js';

 With a valid Credential, Claimers can now go to Verifiers to request some service upon providing proof of validity for a certain Credential.
 The process of presenting one or more Credentials to a Verifier is called `Presentation`.